Steanky/Ethylene/CONTRIBUTING.md

     * Javadoc should be written in formal American English, without major typos or grammatical issues.
     * When mentioning other classes in Javadoc, use @link the first time it is mentioned.
 You don't have to do this for "common" classes like `String` or `Object`.
-    * Methods should, within reason, use @throws to describe all of the exceptions that can be thrown.
+    * Methods should, within reason, use @throws to describe all the exceptions that can be thrown.
 * Avoid duplicating code.
 * Don't use Lombok.
 * Avoid introducing unnecessary dependencies.
 For example, there's no need to add a dependency on Apache Commons if you'